alttch/finac/README.md

 <img src="https://img.shields.io/pypi/v/finac.svg" /> <img src="https://img.shields.io/badge/license-MIT-green" /> <img src="https://img.shields.io/badge/python-3.5%20%7C%203.6%20%7C%203.7%20%7C%203.8-blue.svg" />

-You can use Finac either in interactive mode with [Jupyter](https://jupyter.org/), [Spyder-IDE](https://www.spyder-ide.org/), ipython or other similar environment or embed Finac library into own projects.
-The library may be used in accounting applications as well it's useful for the fin-tech services.
+Finac can be used either in the interactive mode with [Jupyter](https://jupyter.org/), [Spyder-IDE](https://www.spyder-ide.org/), ipython or other similar environment or Finac library can be embedded into 3rd party projects.
+The library can be used in accounting applications and is useful for fin-tech services.

-Finac supports multiple currencies, simple transactions, double-entry bookkeeping transactions, watches overdrafts, balance limits and has many useful features, which make accounting simple and fun.
+Finac supports multiple currencies, simple transactions, double-entry bookkeeping transactions, watches overdrafts, balance limits and has got many useful features, which make accounting simple and fun.

 ## Install